bugbytesinc/Hashgraph/README.md

 # Hashgraph
 .NET Core Client Library for Hedera Hashgraph

+__Please Note__:  This library is very new and as we gain experience interacting with the Hedera Network any commit to this project may cause breaking changes.
+Please be patient as we gain the necessary experience to provide a best in class library to access the Hedera Network.

 ## Example
 The ```Client``` object orchestrates the request construction and communication with the hedera network.
 It requires a small amount of configuration when created.
 At a minimum to retrieve an account balance, the client must be configured with a Gateway and Payer Account.
 The ```Gateway``` object represents the internet network address and account for the node processing requests and the Payer ```Account``` represents the account that will sign and pay for the query.
 The following code example illustrates retrieving an account balance for an ```Address```:
 ```csharp